 Here's a principle that holds across every HEX archetype: your blind spots aren't the opposite of your strengths.
 They're your strengths, overextended.

-The Forge Architect (I-A-L-S-D-M) has the strength of "relentless execution of complex systems."
+The Forge — high on Logic, Structure, and Broadcast — has the strength of "relentless execution."
 Their blind spot?
-"Can't let go of a system once built."
+"Burnout and collateral damage — bulldozing people in pursuit of the build."
 That's not a separate flaw — it's the same trait, pushed past its useful limit.

-The Web Spark (E-C-H-F-B-M) has "world-class network weaving" as a strength and "your own relationships get neglected in the connecting" as a blind spot.
+The Weaver — high on Collective, Surface, and Broadcast — has "world-class network weaving" as a strength and "spread too thin — connecting everything but committing to nothing" as a blind spot.
 Same trait.
 Less helpful application.

-The Well Sage (I-A-H-S-D-Q) has "transformational presence" — the ability to change someone's life in a single conversation.
+The Alchemist — high on Solitude, Abyss, and Resonance — has "transformational presence" — the ability to change someone's life through a single piece of work.
 Their blind spot?
-"Absorbs others' pain without release."
-The same deep empathy that makes them healing makes them vulnerable.
+"Dissolving into emotion — becoming so internally focused that real-world action becomes impossible."
+The same deep emotional processing that makes them transformative makes them vulnerable.

 Blind Spots by Axis